MaximeRobyr/Automatic_Birthday_Message/README.md

 1. You have to be logged in to WhatsApp Web on your computer.
 Open the application at least one time manually by scanning the QR-Code from Whatsapp Web with your mobile phone.
 2. Make sure that your excel sheet is in the file corresponding to your code (same directory as your code)
 3. Add manually the data in the excel sheet.
 It must be written in the following way (name; year/month/day; phone number) in one cell.
-4. You have to install the Python Libraries Pywhatkit (pip install pywhatkit) and pyautogui (pip install pyautogi) and perhaps also keyboard (pip install keyboard)
+4. You have to install the Python Libraries Pywhatkit (pip install pywhatkit) and pyautogui (pip install pyautogi) and perhaps also keyboard (pip install keyboard) in the Terminal.
 5. Before running the code, you must change the coordinates that correspond to the exact location of the send button in your WhatsApp browser at line 96 of the code. print(pyautogui.position()) It will show you the coordinates of the position of your courser.
 6. Step 5. is not always necessary but in certain circumstances the integrated send command does not work (e.g. if multiple screens are used) in our case we only used only one screen.
 7. If the error "Call Time must be Greater than Wait Time as WhatsApp Web takes some Time to Load!" occurs just re-run the code and it should work.